-Alternative business finance is any type of borrowing that doesn’t come from a mainstream provider like a traditional bank in 2021.
+Alternative business finance in the UK is any type of borrowing that doesn’t come from a mainstream provider like a bank in 2021.
 However, the banks often have a criteria which smaller businesses (SME’s) cannot fulfill, so small and medium-sized business needs other funding options.

 What is Alternative Business Finance?